 As everywhere else in life, when shopping for speakers one can know just enough to mess things up.
 But, you likely want to get your selection right the first time.
 This is what we do for people.
-Some folks come to us knowing the exact model and color, some know only that it should be wireless, white, and fit on a shelf, while others have no idea.
-We welcome all.
-We also offer complete audio, home theater, and network design, sales, and installation.
+We also offer complete audio, home theater, and network design, sales and installation.
 We are “A” rated on Angie’s List.

 Our customers have never expressed anything but satisfaction with the speakers we’ve sold them, and most of those customers heard the speakers for the first time only after they were setup in their homes.

 The belief that today’s small loudspeakers sound as lifelike as large ones is largely false.
 If you’re under this impression, it’s likely because marketing departments have told you what you want to hear.
 (Go marketing departments!)
 Or, maybe you believe this because you heard small speakers and they sounded great.
 I have, too.
 We sell more small speakers than large ones.
 Just know that, all other things being equal, larger speakers get closer to reproducing the full range of lifelike sound.
 They can play lower in frequency and they can better reproduce changes in volume.
 Go look at the product lines from any speaker company.
 The vast majority of the time, as you move towards the flagship (i.e. more realistic sounding) model, the speakers get larger.
 Given equally competent designs, the general rule is that the larger the cabinet volume the greater the potential for lifelike sound.